JuliaActuary/MortalityTables.jl/docs/src/Tables.md

 ult = UltimateMortality(ult_vec,start_age = 15)
 ```

-We can now use this the ulitmate rates all by itself:
+We can now use this the ultimate rates all by itself:

 ```julia
 q(ult,15,1) # 0.005